Business and Marketing

 Coordination – Consumer Durables and Fast-Moving Consumer Goods (FMCG) firms have a large number of processes that must be coordinated.
 These businesses rely entirely on MIS to keep their operations running smoothly.

 MIS plays a critical role in the planning process, as the planning technique necessitates the gathering of information.
 The organisation’s strengths must come first in planning, followed by the business environment, and lastly, competitive analysis.
-All of these are included by default in a functioning MkIS and are updated on a regular basis.
+All of these are included by default in a functioning MkIS and are updated regularly.
 As a result, MkIS is critical for planning and analysis.

 Disadvantages